a-cha/asm_library/README.md

 - ft_list_remove_if
 - ft_list_sort

-All the source files are provided with comments, explaining how the functions works.
-There are also test files that will show how to use the library.
+Source files of extra functions are provided with comments, explaining how the functions works.
+There are also test files that will show how to use the Assembly library.

 ## Usage